awsdocs/amazon-rds-user-guide/doc_source/blue-green-deployments-overview.md

   For example, if your DB engine version supports it, consider using GTID replication, parallel replication, and crash\-safe replication in your production environment before deploying your blue/green deployment\.
 These options promote consistency and durability of your data before you switch over your blue/green deployment\.
 For more information about GTID replication for read replicas, see [Using GTID\-based replication for Amazon RDS for MySQL](mysql-replication-gtid.md)\.
 + Thoroughly test the DB instances in the green environment before switching over\.
++ Keep your databases in the green environment read only\.
+We recommend that you enable write operations on the green environment with caution because they can result in replication conflicts in the green environment\.
+They can also result in unintended data in the production databases after switchover\.
 + Identify the best time for the switchover\.

   During the switchover, writes are cut off from databases in both environments\.
 Identify a time when traﬃc is lowest on your production environment\.
 Long\-running transactions, such as active DDLs, can increase your switchover time, resulting in longer downtime for your production workloads\.